Generic Name: Clonidine Extended-Release Tablets (KLON i deen)

 - Keep taking Kapvay (clonidine extended-release tablets) as you have been told by your doctor or other health care provider, even if you feel well.

 - Do not stop taking Kapvay (clonidine extended-release tablets) all of a sudden without calling your doctor.
-You may have a greater risk of signs of withdrawal.
+You may have a greater risk of side effects.
 If you need to stop Kapvay (clonidine extended-release tablets), you will want to slowly stop it as ordered by your doctor.

 What do I do if I miss a dose?